Blackface: History within the United States

 Blackface was a performance tradition in the American theater for roughly 100 years beginning around 1830.
-It was practised in Britain as well, surviving longer than in the U.S.; The Black and White Minstrel Show on television lasted until 1978.
+It was practiced in Britain as well, surviving longer than in the U.S.; The Black and White Minstrel Show on television lasted until 1978.

 In both the United States and Britain, blackface was most commonly used in the minstrel performance tradition, which it both predated and outlasted.
 Early white performers in blackface used burnt cork and later greasepaint or shoe polish to blacken their skin and exaggerate their lips, often wearing woolly wigs, gloves, tailcoats, or ragged clothes to complete the transformation.
-According to a 1901 source: "Blackface is best prepared by burning an ordinary cork on some wood shavings for best texture, while storing it on some sheet iron to keep it clean.
-Then they must be cracked open and kept dry until you wet your hands and rub it on your face.
-This to be repeated until thoroughly blackened.
-After which, you are to take some baby brushes and wipe off the dirt to give your hands a polish."
+According to a 1901 source: "Be careful to get the black even around the eyes and mouth.
+Leave the lips just as they are, they will appear red to the audience.
+Comedians leave a wide white space all around the lips.
+It makes the mouth appear larger and will look red as the lips do.
+If you wish to represent an old darkey, use white drop chalk, outlining the eyebrows, chin, whisk- ers or a gray beard."
 Later, black artists also performed in blackface.
-The famous Dreadnought hoax involved the use of blackface and costume for a group of high profile authors to gain access to a Military vessel.
+The famous Dreadnought hoax involved the use of blackface and costume for a group of high-profile authors to gain access to a military vessel.

 Stereotypes embodied in the stock characters of blackface minstrels not only played a significant role in cementing and proliferating racist images, attitudes, and perceptions worldwide, but also in popularizing black culture.
 In some quarters, the caricatures that were the legacy of blackface persist to the present day and are a cause of ongoing controversy.
-Another view is that "blackface is a form of cross-dressing in which one puts on the insignias of a sex, class, or race that stands in opposition to one's own."
+Another view is that "blackface is a form of cross-dressing in which one puts on the insignias of a sex, class, or race that stands in opposition to one's own".

 By the mid-20th century, changing attitudes about race and racism effectively ended the prominence of blackface makeup used in performance in the U.S. and elsewhere.
-Blackface in contemporary art remains in relatively limited use as a theatrical device and is more commonly used today as social commentary or satire.
+Blackface in contemporary art remains in relatively limited use as a theatrical device; today, it is more commonly used as social commentary or satire.
 Perhaps the most enduring effect of blackface is the precedent it established in the introduction of African-American culture to an international audience, albeit through a distorted lens.
 Blackface's appropriation, exploitation, and assimilation of African-American culture – as well as the inter-ethnic artistic collaborations that stemmed from it – were but a prologue to the lucrative packaging, marketing, and dissemination of African-American cultural expression and its myriad derivative forms in today's world popular culture.